 First Time Homebuyers

-The First-time Homebuyer Program in Florida is designed to assist eligible individuals or families in purchasing their first home.
+The First-Time Homebuyer Program in Florida is designed to assist eligible individuals or families in purchasing their first home.
 The City of Miami Beach provides very-low, low- and moderate-income residents with down payment assistance to purchase their first home.
-The funds awarded to eligible residents are secured by a lien and restrictive covenant securing the City’s funds that are subsequently forgiven after 15 years.
-If a homeowner sells, rents, or refinances his/her property or the property is no longer the primary residence prior to the 15-year affordability period, he/she must repay the City the value of the assistance.
+The funds awarded to eligible residents are secured by a lien and restrictive covenant, securing the City’s funds that are subsequently forgiven after 15 years.
+If a homeowner sells, rents, or refinances his/her property, or the property is no longer the primary residence prior to the 15-year affordability period, he/she must repay the City the value of the assistance.

 Program funds are contingent upon availability and will be released in accordance with the income eligibility distributions required for each funding source.